-For 40 years, Afghanaid has followed its mission to help disadvantaged and marginalised families in Afghanistan's poorest and most remote communities.
-It involves building infrastructure for basic services and improved livelihoods, empowering women and children, and helping to protect against natural disasters and adapt to climate change.
+For 40 years follows Afghanaid mission to serve disadvantaged and marginalized families in the poorest and most remote communities in Afghanistan.
+It is about building an infrastructure for basic services and improved livelihoods, strengthening the rights of women and children and helping to protect against natural disasters and adapting to climate change.

 7. International Rescue Committee

 The aim of the International Rescue Committees is to respond to humanitarian crises around the world, to counteract conflicts and to provide assistance in disasters.
 The core of the mission: to restore safety, health, education, economic well-being and energy to the people affected.